peleg-development/peleg-notify/README.md

 # peleg-notify
 A clean and customizable notification system for FiveM, compatible with all frameworks.
-Includes sound support and a detailed guide for QBCore installation. for support join this (discord server)[https://discord.gg/qHnZqNbWkx] and open a ticket
+Includes sound support and a detailed guide for QBCore installation.
+For support join this [Discord server](https://discord.gg/qHnZqNbWkx) and open a ticket.

 ---